This post may include affiliate links. Thank you for your support.

 Absolutely!
 This chicken and prosciutto dish is high in protein and healthy fats.
 You can omit the sweet potatoes or replace them with low-carb veggies, such as Brussels sprouts, broccoli, carrots, asparagus, or cauliflower.

-Serving wrapped chicken breast
+Serving chicken breast with prosciutto

 Baked chicken wrapped in prosciutto is perfect for special occasions like Thanksgiving and other holidays, as well as an easy midweek family dinner.